-One of the most sought-after markets for medical devices in the world is the Australian market.
-With the regulatory reforms and an increase in demand for innovative products, the Australian medical device market expectation was worth more than $4.56 billion by 2025, growing at a CAGR of 10%.
+One of the most sought-after markets for medical devices globally is the Australian market.
+With the regulatory reforms and increasing demand for innovative products, the Australian medical device market expectation was worth more than $4.56 billion by 2025, growing at a CAGR of 10%.
 In this article, we will be discussing the medical device approval process in Australia.

-There is a growing demand for full-range medical devices in Australia and this is more for devices intended to treat and manage age-related diseases, disability, chronic pain, and improve recovery times.
+There is a growing demand for full-range medical devices in Australia, especially for devices intended to treat and manage age-related diseases, disability, chronic pain, and improve recovery times.

 Before moving into the medical device regulatory, let’s understand the difference between the medical devices (Non-IVD) and IVD devices.

-Medical devices (MD) are the equipment, intent to diagnose, prevent, monitor, treat or alleviate a disease or injury, or modify or monitor anatomy or physiological functions of the body and generally achieve their purpose by physical, mechanical, or chemical action.
+- Medical devices (MD) are the equipment intended to diagnose, prevent, monitor, treat or alleviate a disease or injury, or modify or monitor anatomy or physiological functions of the body and generally achieve their purpose by physical, mechanical, or chemical action.

-In-vitro diagnostic devices (IVD) are pathology tests and related instrumentation used to carry out testing on human samples where the results are intended to assist in clinical diagnosis or in making decisions concerning clinical management.
-IVD medical devices can also be intended for use by a health professional at the point of care or use by laypersons for self-testing.
+- In-vitro diagnostic devices (IVD) are pathology tests and related instrumentation for testing on human samples where the results assist in clinical diagnosis or in making decisions concerning clinical management.
+IVD medical devices can also be intended for use by a health professional at the point of care or used by laypersons for self-testing.

 Need support for your medical device registration in Australia?